 - 4.1.
-The pattern of summer navigation through northern sea areas such as Russian Northern Sea Route, North-West Passage in Canada, around the southern tip of Iceland, in Hudson Bay and around Alaska was traditionally considered as not imposing any specific demands on non-ice-strengthened ships, beyond those already addressed by the existing Conventions.
-Introduction of the Polar Code will impose additional challenges in verifying ships' compliance with the new requirements. - 4.2.
-The BMA recommends that owners and operators of Bahamian ships that are likely to sail to Polar Waters after the Polar Code comes into force to allow ample time to prepare the ship for such voyages. - 4.3.
-Ships operating in Polar Waters following the entry into force of the Polar Code are required to be assessed for operational limitations, hold a Polar Waters Operation Manual (PWOM) and then be surveyed and issued with a Polar Ship Certificate.
-Polar Ship Certificates for ships registered in The Bahamas are to be issued by the Bahamas Recognised Organisation that classes the ship. - 4.4.
-A timely discussion with the Recognised Organisation and advance operational assessment2 and compilation of a comprehensive PWOM, covering specific sailing areas where the ship is likely to operate and accounting for any seasonal variations, will facilitate issuance of a Polar Ship Certificate, particularly when such certification may be required at short notice.
+The pattern of summer navigation through northern sea areas such as the Russian Northern Sea Route, North-West Passage in Canada, around the southern tip of Iceland, in Hudson Bay and around Alaska was traditionally considered as not imposing any specific demands on non-ice-strengthened ships, beyond those already addressed by the existing Conventions. - 4.2.
+The Polar Code requires ships operating in Polar Waters to be assessed for operational limitations, hold a PWOM and then be surveyed and issued with a Polar Ship Certificate.
+Polar Ship Certificates for ships registered in The Bahamas are to be issued by the Bahamas Recognised Organisation that classes the ship. - 4.3.
+A timely discussion with the Recognised Organisation and advance operational assessment and compilation of a comprehensive PWOM, covering specific sailing areas where the ship is likely to operate and accounting for any seasonal variations, will facilitate issuance of a Polar Ship Certificate, particularly when such certification may be required at short notice. - 4.4.
+Port State Control (PSC) regimes will verify the availability of Polar Ship Certificates on board ships transiting through Polar Waters regardless of whether the port of origin and/or destination may be located outside of Polar Waters. - 4.5.
+PSC will also verify the availability of Polar Ship Certificates on board ships that have arrived at their ports from within Polar Waters, or whose destination is within Polar Waters.